thomad74/cipher/writing/proposal.md

 Our main idea for this project is to create a program that can encode messages that are read in from a user.
 These messages will be encoded using Caesar and Vigenere ciphers.
 The encoded messages can be sent to others than decoded.
 To evaluate our program we are going to use a doubling experiment.
+We will also be anlyzing the efficiency of our program based on the empirical and analytic data we recieve.

 ### Initial Listing of Task:
 The first step for this program would be to research some similar programs we